Ridiculous question I know. Of course your app needs a website, right?

 - It looks good across all browsers.

-- I can add forms, videos, pictures all of the things the page needs!
+- I can add forms, corporate video production , pictures all of the things the page needs!

 I created this page for my iBrite iPad app in one day, competely new to the Unbounce platform: